Skip to content

 In the year 2050, the city of New Eden is the epitome of human innovation and environmental stewardship.
 Rising above the lush green landscape, its towering skyscrapers are covered in lush vines and solar panels, harnessing the power of the sun to fuel the city’s operations.
 The streets are bustling with electric vehicles, their quiet hum a testament to the city’s commitment to reducing carbon emissions.
 The air is clean, the water is pure, and the once-endangered species have made a triumphant return to the city’s parks and gardens.

-Learn more: "Can We Harness the Power of Technology to Save the Planet from Energy Depletion?"
+Learn more: "Can We Really Harness the Full Power of the Sun?
+The Quest for Higher Solar Module Efficiency"

 New Eden is a city that has achieved the impossible: a perfect blend of human progress and environmental harmony.
 And it’s all thanks to the groundbreaking green development goals that were set in motion decades ago.
 In 2020, the world came together to establish a set of ambitious targets to reduce greenhouse gas emissions, promote sustainable development, and protect the planet’s precious resources.
 The journey to achieve these goals was long and winding, but the end result is a world that is not only more sustainable but also more prosperous and equitable.